JamieBort/Personal-Dashboard/administrative/README.md

   - Files and directories for organizational purposes.

-  - ./administrative/original_readme/ <!-- TODO: find out where this original_readme file went to. -->
+  - ./administrative/original_readme/ <!-- TODO: find out where this original_readme file went to.
+To be address in this https://github.com/JamieBort/Personal-Dashboard/issues/36 issue. -->

     - Temporary directory.